If you could only have one bike to ride for the next 5 years what would that bike look like?

 I ended up designing this low-standover single-pivot 29er that had a party trick.
 You could run it with a 140 fork for trail bike type characteristics, or you could switch to a 160 fork and flip the flipchip and have more aggressive geometry.
 It's almost like having 2 bikes.

 In both configurations you get 142mm of linear rear suspension - linear means it's a blank canvas to do what you want with - you can tune it to ride how you want it to because there's no progression or regression engineered into the leverage curve.
-You can decide yourself whether you want to set it up with an air shock and tokens to be progressive or whether you'd rather keep it linear with no tokens or a coil.
+You can decide yourself whether you want to set it up to be progressive, using tokens or a progressive spring, or whether you embrace the linear curve - it's up to you!

 Why Single Pivot?

 Single pivot designs have always had great advantages.
 The platform is very predictable, can be tuned to give a wide variety of characteristics and is extremely simple to maintain.

 Historically, single pivot designs have had a reputation for bobbing under pedalling and their flat leverage curves didn't work well with coil shocks.
 However, the advent of 1x drivetrains has changed the game for single pivot.
 A single front chainring paired with careful pivot placement means the anti-squat is over 100% in all of the climbing gears, irradiating the pedal bob problem of old.
 Almost all modern shocks now feature ramp control (normally via volume spacers) and many modern coil shocks have hydraulic bumper stops and the option to run progressive springs.
 This means you have way more control of your suspension setup than ever before - and the neutral platform provided by a single pivot gives you a great base from which to find your perfect setup.